AikateriniT/Hello-World-/README.md

-# Hello-World-
+# Hello-World

-This is an assignment submission
+This is an assignment submission for hello world task.